 - Fatty Fish: Salmon, Mackerel, Anchovies, Sea bass, Sardines, Sablefish, Pompano, Eel, Carp, and Herring

-- Shellfish: Wild-Caught Shrimp, Oysters, Calms, Muscles, Lobster, Crab, and Scallop
+- Shellfish: Sustainably-Caught Shrimp, Oysters, Calms, Muscles, Lobster, Crab, and Scallop

 - Beans and Legumes: Navy Beans, Pinto Beans, Black Beans, Butter Beans, Fava Beans, Chickpeas, Lima Beans, Black Eyed Peas, etc.